 Abstract of Title in Real Estate

 An abstract of title is a written history of all the recorded documents and proceedings related to a specific property.
-When a sale contract is authorized, an attorney or a title company researches all the recorded records related to a property and prepare a written history.
+When a sale contract is authorized, an attorney or a title company researches all the recorded records related to a property and prepares a written chronology.

 What Abstract of Title Means

 When purchasing real estate, you do not want to be buying a property with liens or other problems you don't know about.
 If you're going to buy a home with liens on it, you need to know what they are and how much.
 You also want to avoid survey problems.
-You don't want any claims on the property hiding out there—an example being an ex-spouse claiming ownership who is not shown on the title.
+You don't want any claims on the property hiding out there – an ex-spouse claiming ownership who is not shown on the title, for example.
 An abstract of title should show everything recorded at the county courthouse in relation to the property you're buying.

 All liens, encumbrances, encroachments, and claims should be on this report.
-Only things on record at the courthouse will be found, but normally anything not recorded is not as big of a threat, and you can buy title insurance to cover unknown title defects.
-An attorney or a specialist at searching county records normally does this.
-An attorney should read the abstract and comment on any problems discovered.
-You don't want to sign on the dotted line until this is done.
+Only items on record at the courthouse will be found, but normally anything not recorded is not as big of a threat, and you can buy title insurance to cover unknown title defects.
+A real estate attorney or a specialist at searching county records normally looks up the title.
+An attorney should then read the abstract and comment on any problems discovered.
+You don't want to sign a contract until the title has been fully examined.

 What an Abstract of Title Could Contain

-An abstract of title can be a pretty thick pile of paper which should be inspected carefully to avoid missing something important.
+An abstract of title can be a pretty thick pile of paper.
+The info on it can include:

 - Liens: Mechanic and repair liens, or liens for monies borrowed against the property, second mortgage, etc., should be listed if they exist.

 - Tax liens: If property taxes are in arrears, there could be tax liens on the property.
 They take precedence over other liens, and you can lose the property if they're not paid.